jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2015-02-14-tree-based-methods-3/index.md

 mod.reg.rpart = rpart(Sales ~ ., data=trainData.reg, control=rpart.control(cp=cp.reg.rpart))
 ```

+## Why Classification and Regression Cannot Be Compared Directly

 Initially it was planned to compare the regression model to the classification model.
 Specifically, as the response is converted as a binary variable and the break is at the value of *8.0*, it is possible to create a regression version of confusion matrix by splitting the data at the equivalent percentile, which is about *0.59* in this data.
 Then the outcomes can be compared.
 However it turns out that they cannot be compared directly as the regression outcome is too good as shown below.
 Note `updateCM()` and `regCM()` are custom functions and their sources can be found [here](https://gist.github.com/jaehyeon-kim/5622ae9fa982e0b46550).